tommybrahhh/polycentral/authentication-fix-plan.md

   4. Token expiration not being handled properly

 #### Tournament Options Issues:
-- Tournament options are not being displayed correctly
+- Event options are not being displayed correctly
 - The backend stores options as JSON string but frontend expects array
-- Tournament type parsing logic may be incorrect
+- Event type parsing logic may be incorrect

 ## Solution Implementation Plan